South African Beauty Salon Rules and Regulations: The Complete Guide

 6. Building Regulations

-Your salon must comply with local building codes and fire safety regulations, as well as accessibility standards.
+Your salon must comply with local building codes and fire safety regulations.
+These rules ensure that your space is safe for both staff and clients.

 7. Customer Service Standards